 A Party entitled to receive its Participating Interest Share of an Underinvestment.

+Package Sale

+Any Transfer of Interest included in a transaction for any non-cash assets (including a leasehold right or personal property) situated outside of the Contract Area and not related to the activities or operations conducted under this Agreement.

 Participating Interest Share

 A Participating Party's percentage of participation in: